-While Dahlgren was comfortably wealthy, Lucy had most of the money.
+While Dahlgren was comfortably wealthy, Lucy's personal fortune was substantial.
 Upon the death of her father she inherited $20 million and in 1912 she received another $5 million from her mother’s estate.

 While abroad, Lucy was introduced to Ogden Codman, Jr., an architect and interior designer born to a prestigious old Boston family who had grown up in Paris.
 Codman had fallen in love with everything French, including its architecture.
 He wrote, in partnership with Edith Wharton, the widely-read Decoration of Houses and from his office in New York City had decorated mansions for New York's old guard including Cornelius Vanderbilt II – refusing commissions from the nouveau riche.
 The pair became socially friendly.

 A year later, the divorce decree was granted and Lucy Drexel Dahlgren returned to New York, establishing herself temporarily at 11 East 45th Street.
 She was, however, not done with Eric Dahlgren.